-9. SHALL send the SIP REFER request towards the PoC Server within the existing dialog from which the PoC Session Identity of the ongoing PoC Session was received in the Contact header of the SIP final response if such a dialog exists, otherwise send the SIP REFER request towards the PoC Server using a new SIP dialogue according to rules and procedures of the SIP/IP Core.
+10. SHALL send the SIP REFER request towards the PoC Server within the existing dialog from which the PoC Session Identity of the ongoing PoC Session was received in the Contact header of the SIP final response if such a dialog exists and the conference URI is not a GRUU, otherwise send the SIP REFER request towards the PoC Server using a new SIP dialogue according to rules and procedures of the SIP/IP Core.

 Upon receiving a SIP 2xx response to the SIP REFER request, the PoC Client :